tsun/tsun.github.io/_pages/home.md

 ## About Me

-I am a Ph.D. candidate in Computer Science at <a href="https://www.cs.stonybrook.edu/" target="_blank" rel="nofollow" style="color:#990000;">Stony Brook University</a>, advised by <a href="https://www3.cs.stonybrook.edu/~hling/" target="_blank" rel="nofollow" style="color:#990000;">Prof. Haibin Ling</a>.
+I am a Ph.D.
+Candidate in Computer Science at <a href="https://www.cs.stonybrook.edu/" target="_blank" rel="nofollow" style="color:#990000;">Stony Brook University</a>, advised by <a href="https://www3.cs.stonybrook.edu/~hling/" target="_blank" rel="nofollow" style="color:#990000;">Prof. Haibin Ling</a>.
+Before that, I obtained my M.S. degree in Computer Science from Nanjing University, advised by <a href="https://cs.nju.edu.cn/zhouzh/" target="_blank" rel="nofollow" style="color:#990000;">Prof. Zhi-Hua Zhou</a>, and B.E. degree in Automation from Huazhong University of Science and Technology.

 I am broadly interested in machine learning and computer vision, particularly domain adaptation, transfer learning and learning with weak supervision.

 ## Preprints